chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ### Configuring the Environment Variables in Chatwoot

-Configure the following Chatwoot environment variables with the values you have obtained during the Facebook app setup.
-`FB_VERIFY_TOKEN` should be a unique secure string that should be provided when configuring the Facebook app.
-Generate a random string and set this as `FB_VERIFY_TOKEN`.
-The facebook will include this string in all verification requests.
+Configure the following Chatwoot environment variables with the values you obtained during the Facebook app setup.
+The `FB_VERIFY_TOKEN` should be a unique and secure string that you provide when configuring the Facebook app.
+Generate a random string and set it as the `FB_VERIFY_TOKEN`.
+Facebook will include this string in all verification requests.

-Restart the chatwoot server after updating the environment variables
+Restart the Chatwoot server after updating the environment variables

 ```bash
 FB_VERIFY_TOKEN=